Pavel Zacha Game Preview: Bruins vs. Red Wings

 Zacha Season Stats Insights

-- Zacha has scored a goal in one of seven games this year.
+- In four of 10 games this year, Zacha has scored a goal, but there are no multi-goal efforts on his ledger.

-- In three of seven games this season, Zacha has registered a point, but he has no games yet with multiple points.
+- Zacha has registered a point in a game six times this season out of 10 games played, including multiple points on one occasion.

-- Zacha has an assist in two of seven games, but hasn't registered more than one in any game this season.
+- In three of 10 games this season, Zacha has had an assist, but no games with multiple assists.

-- The implied probability is 57.1% that Zacha goes over his points over/under based on the odds.
+- The implied probability that Zacha goes over his points over/under is 60.6%, based on the odds.

-- There is a 42.6% chance of Zacha having more than 0.5 assists, based on the moneyline odds.
+- Given his moneyline odds, Zacha has an implied probability of 43.5% of going over his assist prop bet.

 Sign up for Underdog fantasy today.